movement-assessment

 Stuck rib → Hamstring shutdown → Foot overload

-When posterior rib 3/4 gets stuck, it sends faulty signals through the nervous system.
-The brain interprets this as danger and inhibits the hamstring on that side.
-But the hamstring's job – controlling knee flexion and rotation during the swing – doesn't disappear.
+When rib 3/4 locks, the brain interprets danger and inhibits the hamstring on that side.
+But the hamstring’s job — controlling knee flexion and rotation in the swing — doesn’t disappear.

 Everything connects.